 The Personnel Selection and Employee Assessment Lab is part of Baruch College’s Research Experiences for Undergraduates Program sponsored by the National Science Foundation.
 Interested undergraduates can find more information at the Baruch College NSF REU site.

-Jennifer Sabet – Morgan Stanley
+Jennifer Sabet – Golden Lion Consulting

 Rachel Pascall-Gonzalez – Federal Bank of New York